olegp/common-node/README.md

     curl http://npmjs.org/install.sh | sh

-Using `npm` install a global copy of `node-fibers` as root:

-    sudo npm install -g fibers

-To install the latest version of `common-node`, clone the repository (an npm package will be made available once we have a stable release):
+Clone the repository (an npm package will be made available once we have a stable release):

     git clone git://github.com/olegp/common-node.git

+To install `node-fibers` & `common-node` as global packages:

+    sudo npm -g install fibers common-node

-Change to the package directory and run the "Hello World" example server:
+Run the "Hello World" example:

-    cd common-node; node-fibers examples/hello.js
+    common-node common-node/examples/hello.js

-To test that it's working as expected, make an HTTP request from another prompt:
+To test that it's working, make an HTTP request from another prompt:

     curl http://localhost:8080/

-To install `common-node` as a global package:

-    sudo npm -g install .

 ### Examples